Fractal Brotherhood, The

 The oldest members of the Fractal Brotherhood, those looked upon with reverence by less enlightened members, have been sitting for decades, or centuries in their life support chairs, with their eyes fixed on their displays as fractal after fractal sweeps past, hands moving mechanically to punch in new integers, pausing only once in a while to regard a fractal more firmly, perhaps making a zoom or two, and then continuing on.
 According to the lore of the brotherhood, some of them may already have achieved nirvana, and what is left is only their earthly husks, carrying on a needless task.

-- The sophic artist Jorgen Grain Klarentsen is a self-proclaimed earlier member of the Fractal Brotherhood, and claims that he was kicked out because he genuinely believed (and still believes) that the Final Fractal may be found, and that the monks were neglecting actually trying to find a method for finding the fractal in favor of simply submersing themselves in lesser fractals.
+- The Sophic artist Jorgen Grain Klarentsen is a self-proclaimed former member of the Fractal Brotherhood, and claims that he was kicked out because he genuinely believed (and still believes) that the Final Fractal may be found, and that the monks were neglecting actually trying to find a method for finding the fractal in favor of simply submersing themselves in lesser fractals.
 The Fractal Brotherhood has neither confirmed, nor denied that Jorgen's allegations are true.

 - Buddha - Text by M. Alan Kazlev